cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-webconfig.md

 # acra-webconfig

-`acra-webconfig` is a simple web application providing web UI for AcraServer's runtime configuration.
+`acra-webconfig` is a simple web application that provides web UI for AcraServer's runtime configuration.
 You can adjust the following parameters of AcraServer via `acra-webconfig`:
 * `db_host`
 * `db_port`